 [Unit] Description=Team Speak 3 Server After=network.target [Service] WorkingDirectory=/opt/teamspeak/ User=teamspeak Group=teamspeak Type=forking ExecStart=/opt/teamspeak/ts3server_startscript.sh start inifile=ts3server.ini ExecStop=/opt/teamspeak/ts3server_startscript.sh stop PIDFile=/opt/teamspeak/ts3server.pid RestartSec=15 Restart=always [Install] WantedBy=multi-user.target

 Finally, we’ll start the TeamSpeak server and make sure that it will start automatically each time we’ll reboot the server:

 sudo systemctl --system daemon-reload sudo systemctl start teamspeak sudo systemctl enable teamspeak

 Now our server installation is completed we can open the ports on our firewall:

 sudo firewall-cmd --zone=public --add-port=9987/udp --permanent sudo firewall-cmd --zone=public --add-port=10011/tcp --permanent sudo firewall-cmd --zone=public --add-port=30033/tcp --permanent sudo firewall-cmd --reload

 Once done, connect with our TeamSpeak Client.
-The first person to log on will be asked to provide a privilege key, enter the one retrieved during the installation.
+The first person to log on will be asked to provide a privilege key and enter the one retrieved during the installation.